Rydberg Atomic Receivers for Multi-Band Communications and Sensing: Theoretical Framework of Multi-Band RARE

 \section{Theoretical Framework of Multi-Band RARE}

 This section presents a theoretical framework of multi-band RAREs.
-We first derive the steady-state solution of the Lindblad master equation in \eqref{eq:lindblad}, taking into account multi-level electron transitions.
-Based on this solution, the transfer function of multi-band RAREs is subsequently obtained.
+We first derive the steady-state solution of the master equation in \eqref{eq:lindblad} for a multi‑level electron‑transition system.
+This solution then serves as the foundation for obtaining the explicit transfer function of a multi‑band RARE.